 TAPE THAT COLLECTIVE

-We are a collective of six artists and formed TAPE THAT in 2011.
+We are a collective of five artists and formed TAPE THAT in 2011.
 Inspired by the possibility to create something new out of an everyday object, we mostly works with adhesive tape as a medium.
 With roots in the urban art movement, our works range from complex and colorful tape and light installations to minimalist black and white murals.
 These tape artworks can be found in a variety of places, such as underground nightclubs, abandoned buildings, showrooms and galleries.
 While focused on Berlin, the collective is active in many other cities, nationally and internationally, with recent and ongoing projects in the Bulgaria (Sofia), Cambodia (Phnom Penh, Battambang), Egypt (Cairo, Minya), Namibia (Windhoek), Peru (Lima), Qatar (Doha), Saudi Arabia (Riyadh), Spain (Palma de Mallorca), the UK (London) and the USA (Los Angeles).

 We create artworks made solely out of adhesive tape – tapes of all colors, sizes and materials.
 Our artworks range from room-filling installations to abstract structures combined with light projections and classical tape art murals – we strive to push the boundaries of what most people perceive possible to do with ordinary tape.
 Since tape art is a young art form, people are amazed by the idea itself and the ability to witness the creative process first hand: we often create our artworks in live performances in which the audience gets the chance to interact with the artists and to follow the progress of the artwork.
 Being a young art form, most people are surprised (sometimes even sceptical) when they first get in contact with tape art.
 Time and time again, this surprise turns into amazement when the bits and pieces come together and people see the finished artwork.